kwart/totp-me/README.md

 Java ME TOTP authenticator - based on gauthj2me project.

-The gauthj2me doesn't work on my Siemens S75, therefor I've created this new project, which works just fine. :-)
+The gauthj2me doesn't work on my Siemens S75, therefor I've created this project, which works just fine. :-)

+Current version supports SHA-1 (160 bits key) and 6 digit PINs.
+The time step is configurable.

 ## How to get it

 You should have [git](http://git-scm.com/) installed